Ka-nadkar/mybeginnerprojects/README.md

 # mybeginnerprojects

-I have completed beginner-level projects utilizing HTML, CSS, and JavaScript.
+I have buil some  beginner-level projects utilizing HTML, CSS, and JavaScript.